mapzen/android/docs/lost/geofences.md

 # Creating and Monitoring Geofences

+A geofence is a geographic boundary defined by a set of geographic coordinates.

 With Lost you can create `Geofence`s to monitor when a user enters or exits an area and get notifications when this occurs.

 First create a `Geofence` object: